 If you think information technology (IT) support is only needed at large companies, think again.
 Your small business needs well-functioning computers, hardware, software, printers, and other related technologies.
 If any business-critical problems arise, you need them fixed immediately so they don’t affect employee productivity, or your bottom line.
 Additionally, your current technology setup requires continual monitoring to address potential issues before they occur.
 Software, Internet browsers, website servers, and security systems, among others, should be checked regularly.
 They should also be updated and/or upgraded when needed.
 Knowing all of this, how can you not afford to invest in IT support?
-Balboa Capital compiled a list of three reasons why your small business needs IT support.
+Balboa Capital compiled a list of four reasons why your small business needs IT support.
 Also included are ways to get it.

 Helps maintain productivity.

 Technology-related problems happen all the time, and some of them can put a roadblock in front of your company’s productivity.
 These include computers that constantly need restarting, slow Internet connections, website issues, and malfunctioning office imaging equipment.
 You and your employees are not trained to correct these problems, so you would most likely waste many hours trying to do so.
 An IT professional is uniquely trained to pinpoint and fix tech problems in a relatively short amount of time.
 That means you and your employees will have less downtime, and your productivity won’t suffer as much.

 Saves your business money.